-An Investment Working/Task & Finish Group has been created by the Council with a view to seeking and investigating the feasibility of possible new sources of income.
+An Investment Working/Task & Finish Group has been created by the Council with a view to seeking and investigating the feasibility of possible new sources of income and to maximise income received from funds held in order to help offset expenses and minimise any precept increases.
 The group may also be tasked with reviewing the Council's sources of income with a view to establishing any potential increases.